 Surprisingly, one of the most important workshops I’ve ever attended is one where I did not get any certificate for.
 It’s a four-day live-in facilitators workshop conducted in a far-flung barangay somewhere in Iloilo five years ago.
 My take home from that workshop is that you can only be a good facilitator if you have already healed the brokenness of yourself.
 Facilitating is not about you, the facilitator, yet it’s all about you.
 Everything you do when you facilitate reflects on the kind of inner condition you currently have.
 Thus, a really good facilitator never uses hurting words, never insults, never for a moment thinks about herself/himself, but completely focuses on the need of the participants.
 A facilitator draws out the collective intelligence from the group and never imposes her/his own.
 A facilitator is sensitive, yet strong, and knows what to say and do at the right time and place.
 A facilitator is a whole unbroken person.
 A facilitator is never proud because a single mind could never beat collective intelligence.
-A facilitator is never angry because she/he has already forgiven her/himself.
-A facilitator is joyful because she/he is blessed to be a channel, an instrument through which a collective vision or energy could emerge.
+A facilitator is never angry because s/he has already forgiven her/himself.
+A facilitator is joyful because s/he is blessed to be a channel, an instrument through which a collective vision or energy could emerge.

 Other roles I have handled, as a manager, speaker, teacher, were more appreciated and oftentimes overrated.
 But being a facilitator is not any less nobler.
 This is one thing that I have tried to inculcate to the team in the course of the participatory evaluation sessions: to come to a community with an open mind, and ready to be surprised by what the community can teach us facilitators.